-Additionally, the monitor offers a fully ergonomic design and extensive connectivity options, including USB-C with DP Alt Mode and 65W PD – all that at a reasonable price!
+Additionally, the monitor offers a fully ergonomic design and extensive connectivity options, including USB-C with DP Alt Mode and 65W PD.

 The HP U28 is the ideal 4K IPS monitor for professional designers working with both sRGB and DCI-P3 color spaces – and who can also benefit from USB-C connectivity for laptop charging.

-It’s also factory-calibrated (Delta E < 3) and features dedicated picture modes for different color space, white point, and gamma:
+It’s also factory-calibrated (Delta E < 3) and features dedicated picture modes for different color spaces, whitepoint and gamma:

 - Design for web (sRGB D65)

 - HD video (Rec.
 709)

 This allows you to quickly and effortlessly swap between different modes, depending on your project, and you can also conveniently preview how your P3 image might look on a regular sRGB monitor, for instance.